oddrationale/ACollectionOfChessWisdom/manuscript/08_The_Pratical_Player.md

 # The Pratical Player

+> "You aren’t playing in a tournament to paint pictures, but to win points."
+> C. J. S. Purdy

 Cecil J. Purdy was one of the best chess writers and teachers of all time.
 The first Correspondence Chess World Champion, he was a practical player and had a true gift for explaining the concepts of the game to the improving player so that he could apply those ideas to his own play and improve.

 ## The Purdy Player